Dr Prabin Dahal

 Prabin Dahal

-- Statistician, Infectious Diseases Data Observatory
+- Head of Statistics and Sciences, Infectious Diseases Data Observatory

 Research summary

+I am a statistician based at Infectious Diseases Data Observatory (IDDO).
 I have a broad interest in epidemiology of infectious diseases (Malaria and Visceral Leishmaniasis in particular).
 My research has primarily focused on delineation of dose-response relationships for commonly used antimalarial drugs through individual participant data meta-analysis and assessment of safety of antileishmanial drugs.

 Prior to my current role, I completed first and second degrees in Statistics from the University of Reading, spent a year at Safety Assessment and Pharmaceutical Development unit at GlaxoSmithKline supporting pre-clinical studies, and completed DPhil in Clinical Medicine on investigation of statistical issues in antimalarial clinical studies.